bowang-lab/Graph-Mamba/README.md

 ### Guide on configs files

+Most of the configs are shared with [GraphGPS](https://github.com/rampasek/GraphGPS) code.
 You can change the following parameters in the config files for different parameters and variants of the Exphormer:
 ```
 prep:
   exp: True  # Set True for using expander graphs, set False otherwise.
     # Alternatively you can set use_exp_edges to False.
     # In this case expander graphs will be calculated but not used in the Exphormer.
-  exp_deg: 5 # Set the degree of expander graph.
+  exp_deg: 5 # Set the degree of the expander graph.
-    # Please note that if you set this to d, algorithm will use d permutations
+    # Please note that if you set this to d, the algorithm will use d permutations
-    # or d Hamiltonian cycles, so actual degree of the expander graph will be 2d
+    # or d Hamiltonian cycles, so the actual degree of the expander graph will be 2d
   exp_algorithm: 'Random-d' # Options are ['Random-d', 'Random-d2', 'Hamiltonian].
     # Default value is 'Random-d'
   add_edge_index: True # Set True if you want to add real edges beside expander edges